arika0093/drawio-converter/README.md

 </mxfile>
 ```

-When this image is output in HTML format, it will look like this:
+When output as HTML, it looks like this:

 ```html
 <!-- draw.io diagram -->